Lezalith/RenPy-Discord-Presence/README.md

 `start` takes an epoch timestamp from which it counts the Time Elapsed.
 However, `start` should only be changed with the specialized `change_time` method described above in [**List of Methods**](https://github.com/Lezalith/RenPy_Discord_Presence#list-of-methods).

-Snippet below shows it with the `timestamp` not provided, causing it to set Time Elapsed to 0:0.
+Snippet below shows it with the `timestamp` argument not provided, causing it to set Time Elapsed to 0:0.
 ```py
 discord.change_time()
 ```

 `large_image` takes a **string** that needs to correspond with an image uploaded onto the Discord Application.
 If it doesn't find an image with that name, it simply displays nothing, as if it wasn't provided.
-It is the large image shown on the left side.
+It is the larger image shown on the left side.
 ```py
 discord.update(large_image = "lezalith")
 ```